 Why Do Actors Train?
 Theatre, Philosophy, and Neuroscience

-• An interview with Brad Krumholz, Executive Artistic Director and Co-Founder, North American Cultural Laboratory; moderated by Julia Ulehla, Music, UBC; hosted by Leora Morris, Theatre and Film, UBC
+• Brad Krumholz, Executive Artistic Director and Co-Founder, North American Cultural Laboratory; with Julia Ulehla, Music, UBC; hosted by Leora Morris, Theatre and Film, UBC

 Tuesday, October 1, 5-6:30 pm